AkanaInc/Google-Sheets-API-Hook/README.md

         * SOA Professional Services OpenAPI Extensions UI
     + Using the SOA Admin Console, install the following features in each ND container:
         * SOA Professional Services OpenAPI Extensions
-- you must install the com.soa.pso.policy.JWTToken_1.0.0.zip nto the <Policy Manager Home>/sm70 directory.
+- You must install the com.soa.pso.policy.JWTToken_1.0.0.zip nto the <Policy Manager Home>/sm70 directory.
 This will result in files placed in the sm70/lib/pso.policy.JWTToken_1.0.0 subdirectory
     + restart ND(s) only
     +  Using the SOA Admin Console, on each ND:
         * select the Insert JWT as HTTP Header Policy Handler feature